material-components/material-components-android/docs/components/TimePicker.md

 `minute` is a *[0, 60)* value and hour is a *[0, 23]* value regardless of which time format you choose.

-You can use either `TimeFormat.CLOCK_12H` or `TimeFormat.CLOCK_24H`, depending on the locale of the device:
+You can use either `TimeFormat.CLOCK_12H` or `TimeFormat.CLOCK_24H`, depending on the location of the device:

 ```
 val isSystem24Hour = is24HourFormat(this)